NUSH-Robotics/robotics-tutorials/ev3dev-with-git.md

 This is important for setting up git
 If you are on windows, use [putty](https://www.putty.org/) to ssh

+## Git
-Next, follow these commands, if there is an error, you could reference this [page](https://www.ev3dev.org/docs/tutorials/setting-up-python-pycharm/) to try and debug
+Follow these commands, if there is an error, you could reference this [page](https://www.ev3dev.org/docs/tutorials/setting-up-python-pycharm/) to try and debug

 ```bash
 ssh robot@ev3dev.local